Your dream’s come true, you’re finally in Japan!

 A Reddit thread on the topic explains how to add dictionaries that function to define a word as you hover over it on a Kindle, meaning that you’ll be able to get through more challenging texts with less frustration.

-This site has an online store that delivers to many countries.
+This site, formerly known as “White Rabbit Japan” has an online store that delivers to many countries.
 They have a great selection of Japanese reading material, including many of the books mentioned in this article.

-White Rabbit makes some Japanese Graded Reader iPad apps that are really good and include audio and vocabulary lists.
+OMG Japan makes some Japanese Graded Reader apps that are really good and include audio and vocabulary lists.

-They’re reasonably priced, they have native audio and furigana (the hiragana or katakana readings of the kanji printed above the kanji) is included, so you can practice listening or even shadow the story to get more bang for your buck.
+They’re reasonably priced, they have native audio and include furigana (the hiragana or katakana readings of the kanji printed above the kanji), so you can practice listening or even shadow the story to get more bang for your buck.

-The fairly new website is well worth checking out.
+The resource is well worth checking out.
 It curates level-appropriate content for you and increases with difficulty as you learn to keep challenging yourself.

 The site mostly uses articles, not short stories, but it’s definitely a good place to practice non-fiction reading.